 SCLRR will need to evaluate your dog for intake.
 In scheduling an evaluation, you may be asked to drive your dog to a location or, in some cases, a volunteer may be able to visit you and your dog at your home.
 Pure bred Labs are given priority for intake over Lab mixes.
 All dogs are evaluated as to whether they have any obvious medical conditions or any behavioral issues.
 Our volunteers are trained in behavior assessment techniques in order to identify potential issues such as aggression or anxiety.
 We do not accept either people-aggressive or dog-aggressive dogs, and often times our volunteer will have a dog of his/her own for testing with your dog.
 If we accept your dog into our group and aggression occurs in our foster home, you will then be asked whether you want your dog back, as at that point we will no longer be able to place this dog through our organization.

-Prior to a scheduled evaluation, we ask that you print out and complete our Surrender Questionnaire, so that you are prepared to give it to our Lab Rescue volunteer.
+Once an appointment has been made to evaluate your Lab, we ask that you print out and complete our Surrender Questionnaire, so that you are prepared to give it to our Lab Rescue volunteer at the time of the evaluation (do not mail it to us).
 Please be honest and disclose any current or potential behavioral issues that your dog may have because the evaluation—or subsequent in-home fostering—will likely uncover them, anyway.
 Behavioral issues include: chewing, barking, digging, escaping, lack of house-training, etc. The more we know about the dog, up-front, the better we’re equipped to find a matching family who can handle or prepare for such behaviors.
 Otherwise, your Lab could end up with new owners who are unhappy because of unexpected and unwanted surprises from their new dog—and the placement might prove unsuccessful.

 At the time of the evaluation, you will be asked to sign an owner release form releasing your liability from the dog and giving SCLRR legal rights of ownership.
 You must be the current legal owner of the dog in order to sign this form.
 This form protects the new owners and SCLRR from claims by any past owners.